 This Guideline is to be used by applicants requesting funding through the Low-Income Housing Tax Credit ("LIHTC" or "tax credit") Program.
-This Guideline supplements the existing laws and rules prescribed by the Internal Revenue Service (the IRS) in Section 42 of the Internal Revenue Code (the "Code" or IRC) and related regulations.
-It is also to be used together with the Glossary of Terms and the PowerPoint presentation and materials distributed at the annual Overview Session as a supplement to the Procedures of the Connecticut Housing Finance Authority (CHFA or the "Authority"), Qualified Allocation Plan (QAP), CHFA/DOH Consolidated Application (the "ConApp"), Multifamily Design, Construction and Sustainability Standards, and the CHFA Multifamily Rental Housing Program Guideline.
+This Guideline supplements the existing laws and rules prescribed by the Internal Revenue Service (the "IRS") in Section 42 of the Internal Revenue Code (the "Code" or "IRC") and related regulations.
+Applicants are advised to review the documents specified in the Governing Authority section of the Qualified Allocation Plan (QAP) along with the Glossary of Terms and the PowerPoint presentation and materials distributed at the annual LIHTC Program Overview Session (The LIHTC Program Overview session, which CHFA presents annually for potential applicants, provides information from CHFA, Connecticut Department of Housing (DOH) and partner agencies on the upcoming LIHTC funding round.
+There is time reserved at the end for questions and answers.)
 If any statement(s) in these documents conflict with the laws governing the LIHTC Program, those laws take precedence.
 The materials should not be relied upon solely or as a substitute for an applicant's own tax or legal counsel or interpretation of laws relating to the LIHTC Program.
 Applicants are ultimately responsible for providing the information necessary for the determination of the development's eligibility and compliance under the LIHTC Program.